 In Goshen, where the Israelites were, not a single stone of hail fell: nol colà un asin di tampieste (verse 26).
 This is not the first time that you are encountering the masculine noun asin; you will perhaps remember it from Gjenesi 40:10, on the subject of grapes.

-Vocabulary: falâ (to sin), jessi in reson (to be righteous), jessi de bande dal tuart (to be in the wrong; literally, to be on the side of wrongdoing), preâ (to pray), la cresolade (thunder), il ton (thunder), cessâ (to cease), ni… ni (neither… nor), savê benon (to know very well), il lin (flax), il vuardi (barley), jessi in spî (to be in the ear), jessi in flôr (to be in blossom), il forment (wheat, grain), la blave (corn), ripiâsi (to grow back), sglavinâ (to hail down, to pour down), la ploe (rain; also ploie), lâ fûr di strade (to sin; literally, to go off the path), par bocje di (by way of; literally, by the mouth of).
+Vocabulary: falâ (to sin), jessi in reson (to be righteous), jessi de bande dal tuart (to be in the wrong; literally, to be on the side of wrongdoing), preâ (to pray), la cresolade (thunder), il ton (thunder), cessâ (to cease), ni… ni (neither… nor), savê benon (to know very well), il lin (flax), il vuardi (barley), jessi in spî (to be in the ear), jessi in flôr (to be in blossom), il forment (wheat, grain), la blave (corn), ripiâsi (to grow back), sglavinâ (to hail down, to pour down), la ploe (rain; also ploie), lâ fûr di strade (to sin; literally, to go off the way), par bocje di (by way of; literally, by the mouth of).

 From verse 27, il Signôr sì che al è in reson is to be understood as meaning the Lord is indeed righteous.
 Farther along, in verse 28, you read: and è stadis masse cresoladis e tampieste (there has been too much thunder and hail).